GUIDE 2025

 But before you write your senior UX writer resume, there are a few things you need to think about first:

-- Keep your title consistent (e.g. don’t put Senior UX writer, if it says Senior Content Design on your LinkedIn profile).
+• Keep your title consistent (e.g., don’t put Senior UX writer if it says Senior Content Designer on your LinkedIn profile).

 People who work in the UX field at a high level write about many things on their resumes.
-Again, relevancy is the key here, so make sure what you say is important.
+Again, relevancy is the key here, so make sure your words are important.
 Make small changes and tweak your cover letter and resume for each job role.
 You must have these things on your resume as a senior UX writer:

 Listing UX Writer Resume Skills

-When you list your UX writer’s resume skills, they need to go under the bullet points of each role.
+When you list your UX writer’s resume skills, they must go under each role’s bullet points.
 Don’t include it as a separate section.
 When you Google for resume examples, they’ll have skills often listed separately.
 This doesn’t mean it’s right.
-In fact, it’s wrong.

 Hiring managers want to see the impact of the skills you have.
 Reading the word “Figma”, “Content strategy”, or “Interaction design” under skills gives the hiring manager zero context to how you used those skills.
 It’s wasted white space on your resume.
-And again, you only have one page to convince them that you’re the ideal persona for their UX writer opening.
+Again, you only have one page to convince them you’re the ideal persona for their UX writer opening.

-Here are some of the skills you can add with context – that means showing impact – underneath your relevant roles.
+Here are some skills you can add with context – showing impact – underneath your relevant roles.

 Listing UX Writer Resume Education

 Only list degrees that are relevant to UX writing.
-If your educational background doesn’t match the job, don’t tell them about it at all.
+If your educational background doesn’t match the job, don’t tell them about it.

 Putting a Bachelor’s Degree on your job application won’t help you get the job.
 Be clear.
 What did you do for your thesis project?
 Or another big school project that’s relevant?